Darron Aronofsky’s Black Swan Film REVIEW

-The production is constructed of four acts each showing the detailed changes of the Swan Queen.
-Nina’s hallucinations continue to play tricks on her resulting in drastic consequences.
+The four acts of the production details the great changes of the Swan Queen.
+Nina’s hallucinations continue to play tricks on her with drastic consequences.
 These remaining minutes are Nina’s epiphany.
 She concludes whispering softly, “I felt it.
 Perfect.
 I was perfect.”

 Black Swan surprises down to the penultimate few seconds.
 It’s a marvel to watch, surreal and haunting.
 The actresses dedication to their roles is evident and it appears Portman and Kunis are professionals of the artform.